 The Air Cadet League of Canada is pleased to offer six post-secondary education scholarship awards to Royal Canadian Air Cadets.
-They are the the Young Citizen Foundation Scholarship, the Birchall Scholarship, the Dale Scholarship, the Alex Venebles Scholarship in Engineering, the Jazz Aviation Pathway Award for Professionalism, and the Jazz Aviation Pathway Award for Professionalism and Diversity.
+They are the the Young Citizen Foundation Scholarship, the Birchall Scholarship, the Dale Scholarship, the Alex Venables Scholarship in Engineering, the Jazz Aviation Pathway Award for Professionalism, and the Jazz Aviation Pathway Award for Professionalism and Diversity.

 In the process of evaluating the applications, for the academic component, the focus is on the following subjects: (a) Languages; (b) Mathematics; (c) Physical Sciences; and (d) Social Sciences.
 It is important that the most recent report card or transcript include these courses.